← Back to blog

 Image with traditional search and artificial intelligence icons highlighting the difference between SEO and GEO

 SEO optimizes your presence for search engines like Google; GEO optimizes your brand to be cited by AI assistants and generative engines.
-In practice, the two complement each other: SEO helps people find you, GEO helps you get mentioned.
+In practice, the two complement each other: SEO helps you be found, GEO helps you be mentioned.

 That changes the game.
-Ranking well is no longer enough.
+It’s no longer enough to rank well.
 Now, your brand also needs to appear as a source, reference, or entity cited in AI-generated answers.

 What is SEO?

-SEO, or Search Engine Optimization, is the set of practices used to improve the ranking of pages in traditional search engines.
+SEO, or Search Engine Optimization, is the set of practices used to improve page rankings in traditional search engines.
 The goal is to increase organic visibility in Google and other search results.

-In practice, SEO works on pillars such as:
+In practice, SEO works across pillars such as:

 • keyword research